WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 <img src="./media/Step3-image-01.png" />

-1. **Select** the Hamburger in the top left corner of Bluemix to view the Bluemix navigation menu.
+1. **Select** the Hamburger in the top left corner of the Bluemix home page to view the Bluemix navigation menu.

 <img src="./media/Step3-image-02.png" />